-By RAYMOND NICASTRO Staff Photographer QUESTION: A state legislative committee has recommended decriminalization of possession of less than 10 grams of marijuana?
+By RAYMOND NICASTRO Staff Photographer QUESTION: A state legislative committee has recommended decriminalization of possession of less than 10 grams of mari-juana?
 Are you in favor of this proposal?

-Pat Marana, sentor, North Valer I think it should be decriminalized.
+Pat Marana, senior, North Vale: I rhink it should be dec-riminalized.
 It really shouldn't be a criminal offense.
-The current laws are antiguated.
+The current laws are an-tiquared.

-Nora Gomez, sophomore, Lodi: I'm exainst drugs.
-Most people carry it anyway, but if you decriminalize the drug you'd make it more public and more people will try
+Nora Gomez, sophomore, Lodl: I'm against drugs.
+Most people carry it anyway, but if you decriminalize the drug you'd make it more public and more people will try it.

-Karin Corbo, sophomore, Newark I think it's great.
-In New York, drug Jaws are so strict.
-If they lessened the penalties it would be much better for New Jersey.
+Karin Corbo. sophomore, Newark: I think it's great.
+In New York, drug laws are so strict, if they lessened the penalties it would be much better for New Jersey.

-Karin Hanses Ichior, Ridgeffel Parks It would be good ides because, would discourag people when the are Caught the first time.
-It would co down in the use o harder druss.

-Placement office urges career planning

-Will employment prospects for the class of 75 be better than those for graduates in the last two years?
+Placement office urges career planning (Note: experience desirable, but 297-9000 Will employment prospects for the class of '75 be better than those for graduates in the last two years?
 Everyone hopes so but no one can be sure.
 Too much depends on the health of our nation's economy, the inflation spiral, government spending and other factors which influence employment.
-While most of us try to to remain optimistic few people believe that college recruitment will be back to the "boom" proportions of four or five years ago.

-What does this mean for you?
-Don't press the panic button, but on the other extreme don't take it so lightly that you neglect
+While most of us try to to remain optimistic few people elieve that college recruitment ill be back to the "boom" will be back to the proportions of four or five years Don't press the panic button, but on the other extreme don't take it so lightly that you neglect Your Career good planning for your future.

-Your Career

-good planning for your future.
 Most of the graduates in the last two years got a job - at least those who really want one.
 But, when the nation faces an economic squeeze, finding the job you want takes planning.

-want takes planning.

-Thus, we urge you to utilize

-the Career Counseling &

-Placement Office early.
-Here

-you will find information about

-career felds and employment

-opportunities, personal counseling if you want, advice in all areas
+Thus, we urge you to utilize the Career Counseling & Placement Office early.
+Here you will find information about career felds and employment opportunities, personal counseling if you want, advice in all areas Teacher Openings Teaneck area (private school) Teacher Aides-for multi-handi-capped children Spanish speaking required North Brunswick Township P.S.

-of job hunting.

-Teacher Openings

-Teaneck area (private school)

-Teacher Aides-for multi-handicapped children

-Spanish speaking required

-Spanish speaking required

-Hours: 9 am - 3 pm - \$2.25 per

-hr.